GENEVIÈVE CHOLETTE - FOUNDER AND ARTISTIC DIRECTOR

 Originally from Montreal and now living in Toronto, Julie-Kim was introduced to music at a very young age by taking piano lessons.
 Although she loved piano, it is her singing talent that she chose as her instrument of choice to express her talent.
 Julie-Kim has a Jazz music degree from the C.E.G.E.P. de Drummondville.
-Most recently on tour with the popular French Trio Les Chiclettes, Julie-Kim fills her days in studio where she gives her voice to jingles or musical bands for corporate events and is also pursuing her acting career in film and theatre.
-You'll be seeing her in the next Molière's Le malade imaginaire (The Imaginary Invalid) with Le Théâtre Français de Toronto.
-Some nights have surtitles so everyone is welcome!
+Most recently on tour with the popular French Trio Les Chiclettes, Julie-Kim fills her days in studio where she gives her voice to jingles or musical bands for corporate events.
+She is currently working on her first solo album that will be released in May 2018.
+She is also pursuing her acting career in film and theatre.
+You might have seen her in the next Molière's Le malade imaginaire (The Imaginary Invalid) with Le Théâtre Français de Toronto.

 LISE CORMIER - GUESTARTIST